 CPU and GPU power are vitally important to running your consoles.

 The CPU keeps your console running, processing all of the information it takes to boot up, start a game, use the OS, and, well, pretty much everything.
 These calculations are performed countlessly every single minute.
 In this regard, both console's CPUs are comparable, though the Xbox Series X edges out the PS5.

 What's even more interesting is the SSD packed in both consoles.
-The PS5's SSD is blazing fast, and Sony boasts that games will have "near-instant" load times because of it.
-The PS5 SSD is targeting read times of 5 GB/s with instantaneous seek times, meaning it can instantly find where specific data is stored on a disc and read 5GB of this data every second.
-In perfect conditions, the PS5 could load 2GB in .27 seconds.
+The PS5's SSD is blazing fast, and Sony boasts that games have "near-instant" load times because of it.
+The PS5 SSD targets read times of 5 GB/s with instantaneous seek times, meaning it can instantly find where specific data is stored on a disc and read 5GB of this data every second.
+In perfect conditions, the PS5 can load 2GB in .27 seconds.
 This opens up a whole new toolset for developers to take advantage of.
 Where they previously had to design levels by line of sight and what assets could realistically be loaded at any given time, they will be given much more freedom in the future.